Christian

 It’s not about going to Church.
 It’s not about following a set of rules.
 It’s about having that personal relationship with Christ as our Lord and Savior.

 Have you heard this before?
-The above is a direct quote from the television show, 7 Brides Who Portray the Bride of Christ, Christ in Prophecy, but sadly it’s nothing new.
+The above is a direct quote from the television show, 7 Brides Who Portray the Bride of Christ, Christ in Prophecy.
+Sadly it’s nothing new.
 I’ve heard it before.

 Do you desire a relationship with Jesus?